Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "He’s like all the corn-growing fuckers out in the boonies.
 Ten feet tall, curls full-grown bulls to impress the cityfolk—"

-"—So goddamned blond-haired and blue-eyed it’s like some kinda creepy propaganda…"
+"—So goddamned blond-haired and blue-eyed it’s like some kinda creepy propaganda..."

 Thompson had the most confused expression on his face.
 "The fuck’s wrong with you?"